 Fall Color Destinations

-Obviously, one of the main reason people take to the roads in fall is to check out how the trees have newly gone calico.
+Obviously, one of the main reasons people take to the roads in the fall is to check out how the trees have newly gone calico.

 Here are some of the nation’s top spots if you’re looking to “peep” some incredible fall foliage.